When comparing tour operator software, bike tour guides should look for a system that:

 Bókun App Store

 The Bókun app store includes a variety of add-ons (both free and paid), so you can customise Bókun to your business requirements.
+These include tip management, departure management, advanced reporting, and more.

 Offer the Best Customer Experience

-If customers have to call to book — or send a contact form and wait to hear back — you risk losing them in the sales process to competitors who offer more convenient booking experience.
+If customers have to call to book — or send a contact form and wait to hear back — you risk losing them in the sales process to competitors who offer a more convenient booking experience.

 • Automating important communications so customers receive these emails promptly and can easily access booking details and tickets from their mobile devices.